marioortizmanero/nullderef.com/content/blog/plugin-abi-stable/index.md

 [Miri](https://github.com/rust-lang/miri) is an interpreter for Rust's mid-level intermediate representation.
 This doesn't help us with the plugin system per se, but since it's very likely that we're going to end up writing unsafe code, it's good to know about it.
 That's exactly what Miri is used for: detecting undefined behavior, such as using uninitialized data or use-after-frees.

-I was going to use Miri from the beginning, but since I'll be using {% crate abi_stable %} for now, there will be no unsafe code involved.
+I was going to use Miri from the beginning, but since I'll be using {% crate "abi_stable" %} for now, there will be no unsafe code involved.
 If I end up having to resort to it, I'll try to add Miri to Tremor's workflow (mainly their Continuous Integration).

 <a name="_cbindgen"></a>
 ### cbindgen

-For the first steps with dynamic loading I think the C/C++ binding generator {% crate cbindgen %} will help us understand what's going on under the hood.
+For the first steps with dynamic loading I think the C/C++ binding generator {% crate "cbindgen" %} will help us understand what's going on under the hood.
 We can take a look at the generated headers and see how it works internally.
 Unfortunately, it fails to run for the `abi_stable` crate:

 ```plain
 (...)